simonl65/URST-Specification/URST-Specification.md

 - All implementations MUST use MAX_PAYLOAD_SIZE = 200 bytes
 - All implementations MUST implement identical COBS encoding
-- All implementations MUST implement identical CRC-16 calculation
+- All implementations MUST implement identical CRC calculation
 - All implementations MUST use little-endian byte order for CRC serialization
 - All implementations MUST use 0x00 as FRAME_DELIMITER